chrchang/plink-ng/2.0/ReadMe.md

   manner.
 * As for text parsing, the ScanadvDouble() utility function in the plink2_string component is a very efficient string-to-double converter.
-  While it does not support perfect string<->double round-trips (I recommend https://github.com/ulfjack/ryu for that purpose), or long-tail features like locale-specific decimal separators, it has been incredibly useful for speeding up the basic job of scanning standard-locale printf("%g")-formatted and similar output.
+  While it does not support perfect string<->double round-trips, or long-tail features like locale-specific decimal separators, it has been incredibly useful for speeding up the basic job of scanning standard-locale printf("%g")-formatted and similar output.
 (Note that you lose roughly a billion times as much accuracy to %g's 6-digit limit as you do to imperfect string->double conversion in that setting.)

 (Coming soon: example text-processing programs using plink2_text.)